BG3-Community-Library-Team/bg3-community/Information/Meshes/Vertex-Painting-Meshes.md

 Then there should be two entries in Color Attributes, the old one with nothing (delete it), and the new one.

 ![transfervertcol.gif](/information/meshes/transfervertcol.gif)

+>
+> If the two meshes you are transferring between are significantly different, you will probably need to clean up the vertex paint manually, as any blurred edges will end up sticking to the ground in game.
+{.is-info}

 [TODO: Pictures]